 In the beginning, I spent hours and hours going over and figuring out an ideal solar setup and realized I was way over-complicating things.
 Simple is best and it’s proven out so far… It’s a relief not to have to worry so much about it.

-A trusty 2006 RAV4 with four-wheel drive and over 100,000 miles hauls the Scamp.
+A trusty 2006 RAV4 with all-wheel drive and over 130,000 miles hauls the Scamp.
 It’s an incredibly reliable machine, ever loyal and up to the task of hauling it all around the continent — on and off the road.
 Even though it’s “only” 4 cylinders, it’s done a bang up job and has had no issues climbing the mountains and going off-road where my wandering soul wants to go, giving me the capability of camping in some very beautiful out-of-the-way places.

-The modifications I added to the RAV4 are: A brake controller to control the electric brakes on the camper, a transmission cooler and heavy-duty trailer hitch with the proper electrical connection for hooking up to.
+The modifications I added to the RAV4 are: A brake controller to control the electric brakes on the camper, installing a transmission cooler and heavy-duty trailer hitch with the proper electrical connection for hooking up to.
 Oh, and a crazy driver that steers the whole thing. ; )